 - On a monthly mean temporal choice and a 0.25x0.25°spatial choice, the GOME2C VCDs show very similar levels to the ones reported by S5P/TROPOMI over known hot-spots.
 On a global scale examining all monthly mean VCDs for the 44 Power Plants, the 7 Smelters and the 23 Oil and Gas point sources listed in Table 5 to Table 7, we note that the average difference for the six monthly mean VCDs is ~10%, the median value ~8%, the minimum difference is -22% and the maximum difference ~+50%.
 Satisfactory agreement is thus found with correlation coefficients ranging between 0.5 and 0.8, depending on the month [i.e. season] and the strength of the known hot-spot source.
 The GOME2C VCD fields beyond the locations of the hot-spots is quite noisy and require filtering.
-See relevant detailed Section 3.2.2.3. - On a monthly mean temporal choice and a 0.25x0.25°spatial choice, the GOME2C VCDs show higher levels to the ones reported by OMI/Aura over known hot-spots.
-The OMI/Aura fields are seemingly without any noise but also provide values smaller by approximately half for the VCD levelss compared to both GOME2C and TROPOMI.
+See relevant detailed Section 3.2.2.3. - On a monthly mean temporal choice and a 0.25x0.25° spatial choice, the GOME2C VCDs show higher levels to the ones reported by OMI/Aura over known hot-spots.
+The OMI/Aura fields are seemingly without any noise but also provide values smaller by approximately half for the VCD levels compared to both GOME2C and TROPOMI.
 Irrespectively, satisfactory agreement is found with correlation coefficients ranging between 0.55 and 0.7, depending on the month [i.e. season] and the strength of the known hot-spot source.
-Comparing the SCDs, divided with a common AMF factor, further demonstrates that GOME2C is varying in a similar way as OMI, even though the absolute VCD values and ranges do not correspond Comparing the SCDs, divided with a common AMF factor, further demonstrates of how GOME2C is varying in a similar manner as OMI, even though the absolute VCD values and ranges do not correspond.
-See relevant Section 3.2.1 - As daily means On a daily temporal choice and, either per known and strong hot-spots of anthropogenic SO2 or per area average enclosing known and strong hot-spots of anthropogenic SO2, the correlations between GOME2C and TROPOMI VCDs and SCDs vary between 0.3 and 0.45.
+Comparing the SCDs, divided with a common AMF factor, further demonstrates that GOME2C is varying in a similar way as OMI, even though the absolute VCD values and ranges do not correspond.
+See relevant Section 3.2.1 - As daily means and either per known and strong hot-spots of anthropogenic SO2 or per area average enclosing known and strong hot-spots of anthropogenic SO2, the correlations between GOME2C and TROPOMI VCDs and SCDs vary between 0.3 and 0.45.
+This is one of many indications that, at a daily temporal scale, the GOME2C VCDs are not sufficiently sensitive to the very localized SO2 emissions.
+See relevant Sections 3.2.2.1 and 3.2.2.2. - Excluding the location around known hotspots, the GOME2 SO2 VCDs below 30°S are too noiseridden to be usable.
+Since the GOME2C dataset we had a our disposal was for autumn and wintertime of the Southern Hemisphere, we postulate that this elevated noise is due both to the higher

-This is one of many indications that, at a daily temporal scale, the GOME2C VCDs are not sufficiently sensitive to the very localized $SO_2$ emissions.
-See relevant Sections 3.2.2.1 and 3.2.2.2.
+SZAs and also the absence of $SO_2$ sources (relevant Section 3.1.)
+Furthermore, we recommend a sticker SZA filter for the dataset, at 60°, to be implemented in the SO2\flag in the next release of reprocessed GOME2/Metop $SO_2$ data and a clear message of all the implications discussed in Section 3.2.4 be included in the PUM and ReadMe files associated with the product.

-- Excluding the location around a-known hotspots, the GOME2 SO2 VCDs below 30°S are too noise-ridden to be usable.
-Since the GOME2C dataset we had a our disposal was for autumn and winter-time of the Southern Hemisphere, we postulate that this elevated noise is due both to the higher SZAs and also the absence of SO2 sources. (relevant Section 3.1.)
-Furthermore, we recommend a sticker SZA filter for the dataset, at 60°, to be implemented in the SO2\flag in the next release of reprocessed GOME2/Metop SO2 data and a clear message of all the implications discussed in Section 3.2.4 be included in the PUM and ReadMe files associated with the product. - Validation at the Bashrah MAX-DOAS station shows rather poor correlation between satellite and ground-based 1h temporally collocated data (around 0.4) albeit with similar SO2 columnar levels.
+Validation at the Bashrah MAX-DOAS station shows rather poor correlation between satellite and ground-based 1h temporally collocated data (around 0.4) albeit with similar SO2 columnar levels.
 We should note however that the comparisons are hindered by multiple local sources in the Middle East [refineries, power plants, and so on.]
 See relevant Section 3.2.3.